Subscribe to the Real Truth for FREE news and analysis.Subscribe Now

-Think of the things that people do for you—from opening a door for you, to giving you a ride to the store, or providing a kind and reassuring word.
-We live in an age when common courtesy and politeness are all but extinct!
+Think of the things people do for you—from opening a door, to giving you a ride to the store, or providing a kind and reassuring word.
+We live in an age when common courtesy and politeness are all but extinct.

 Say “thank you” and “please” often.
 You should never run out of people to thank.
 You would be surprised how happy those little words can make others feel!

 Count your blessings, not your worries: Look around you.
 When was the last time you lost a loved one to starvation or rampant disease?
 When was the last time you gave up eating to make sure your children had food?
 When was the last time you had to sell your children because you did not have the money to survive or even provide for them?
 Chances are you have never experienced these things.
 Unfortunately, these are grim realities that many around the world face each day.
 Thank God each day for not having to endure all these terrible things!

 It is common to fall into the routine of constant grumbling and complaining about problems and worries.
 When you find yourself complaining about finances, traffic, problems at work, family issues, car troubles, or whatever other difficulty or trial you may be experiencing, remember that everything God does and allows is for a reason.
 Although difficult, it is for a greater good—if you overcome them.

 Consider the following analogy: Each ingredient used in making a cake is not always sweet or good to the taste.
 By themselves, their tastes can range from bitter, to salty, to sweet, to chalky.
 But the end result—the cake—is delicious and sweet!